How to deactivate campaigns, variation groups and engage passthrough to quickly debug if SiteSpect is the potential cause of an issue onsite.

 - Scroll down to the Variations section of the page.

-- In the row that contains the Original, click the three-dot menu on the right side of the page and select Preview Settings.
+- In the row that contains the Original, click the down arrow option beside the preview button and select Preview Settings.

 - In the Global Variations section of the dialog, deselect both options and click Preview.
 This launches the preview for this Campaign and shows just the Campaign control with no other changes applied.